IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/WAS-Module/How-to/Reporting.md

 ## 3. Types of Reports:

-1. Web Application Report:
+### 1. Web Application Report:
+- `Detailed report of the aggregated detections.`
 - Shows Security status of one or more of your web applications.

-2. Scan Report:
+### 2. Scan Report:
-- Shows results of any number of scans for a single web application.
+- `Detailed report for the latest scan` performed for the selected web application.

-3. Scorecard Report:
+### 3. Scorecard Report:
+- Overall scorecard with high level numbers and graphs.
-- to monitor the performance of the various teams incharge of the remediation.
+- To monitor the performance of the various teams incharge of the remediation.

-4. Catalog Report:
+### 4. Catalog Report:
-Shows Web Applications discovered by Map/Discovery/vulnerability/WAS scans in your account.
+- Shows Web Services discovered by completed Map/Discovery/vulnerability/WAS scans in your account.